thisMatter.comEconomics

 Luxury Taxes

 In 1990, Congress assessed a new luxury tax on goods generally sold to the wealthy, such as expensive cars, jewelry, yachts, private airplanes, and furs.
 The purpose of the luxury tax was to assess taxes on the segment of society that can most easily afford it.
 However, the wealthy can do many things with their money besides buying luxury items.
-They can travel around the world, move to places with lesser taxes, host lavish parties, buy expensive houses, or give most of their wealth to their family members.
+They can travel around the world, move to places with lower taxes, host lavish parties, buy expensive houses, or give most of their wealth to their family members.
 Instead of taxing the wealthy, the luxury tax hurt the workers who provided the luxury products, since their supply was inelastic.
 After all, the people who manufacture private airplanes or yachts have few other options for jobs.
 Likewise, these manufacturers cannot easily convert their facilities to produce something else, especially to produce lower-priced items that would appeal to the masses.
 So the manufacturers and the workers who provided the luxury goods paid most of the burden of the luxury tax.
 Subsequently, in 1993, Congress repealed the tax on airplanes and yachts, but not expensive cars, since auto manufacturers can easily shift production to lower-cost vehicles.